donkirkby/donimoes/docs/rules.md

 games, often with Mr. Hoyle's name on the cover, you might find the basic game and maybe All Fives.
 If you're lucky, you'll find Chickenfoot and Mexican Train.

-This book is a collection of domino games and puzzles that will broaden your horizons beyond a chain of dominoes with matching numbers.
+This is a collection of domino games and puzzles that will broaden your horizons beyond a chain of dominoes with matching numbers.
 You'll find new games and puzzles that I designed, as well as some of my favourite domino games and puzzles by other designers.